FITTING A MALLORY TO A PLUS 8

 The other way, surer, is to remove the valve cover, have a friend turn the crank until it is approaching the TDC scribe make with both piston 1 valves closed.
 (BTW, never trust Rover or LR scribe marks.
 They are inaccurate 50% of the time.)

 I have found it useful to use a bit of white paint to mark timing points I need after I have found them.
 For example, one for TDC and another for where my car likes to run on the fuel I normally use.
-This is especially important for high compression variants of the engine.
+This is especially important forhigh compression variants of the engine.
 With these engines, I have one mark for TDC, another mark for normal running and a last mark for running when I am traveling and the quality of the petrol drops.

 WATCHPOINT: Outside of great quality workmanship on the mechanicals and its billet rather than cast body, Mallory Unilite magic is based solely on its optical trigger unit which is common to ALL Unilites for all cars and easily found.
 This device can be tested in situ in seconds roadside and replaced in minutes.
 If I can do it, anyone can do it.
 Outside of the USA (where the modules are available at every auto store on every corner, carry an extra module with you.
+REMEMBER do not jump start your car with the ignition hooked up as this can kill the Unilite's ignition module.
+Disconnect battery and charge IT! or disconnect the distributor.

 WIRING A MALLORY UNILITE FOR A LR/ROVER V8